 The type of review is determined by such issues as the nature of the protocol, the level of potential risk to human subjects, and the subject population.
 There are forms for each type of review, and all are available on the Harding IRB web site.

 a.
 Request for Exemption: Research with very minimal risk to human subjects may be exempted from review and includes but is not limited to research on educational strategies, curricula, or management methods or observations done in educational or public settings.
-Please refer to p.
-59 (Appendix D) of the IRB Handbook for a full list of projects that qualify for exemption.
 To obtain an exemption, the researcher must submit a Request for Exemption from IRB Review form that will be reviewed by the IRB administrator and/or other IRB members.
 This sort of review generally does not require a full board meeting and can normally be completed in 2-4 business days.

 b.
 Request for Expedited Review: Only research involving no more than minimal risk to subjects may be considered for expedited review.
 Examples of projects that may qualify for expedited review includes but are not limited to some types of survey research.